 Do you remember the parable of the Buddha walking one night with his friend Ananda?

 The one where it was late and the Buddha was tired and Ananda was worried because they had no food and it was getting cold and dark, and they had no place to sleep?

 Because they meet this old man on their way and Ananda asks: “how far until the next village?”

 And the Buddha smiles and they walk on for another 3 miles until they meet an old woman, and once again Ananda nervously asks: “how far to the next village?”

 And the woman says: ”another mile.”

-And this happens two or three times and every time the Buddha smiles and Ananda gradually continues to lose his shit more and more until he finally cracks and shouts at the Buddha: “Why are you smiling?!
-You’re old and tired and weak and it’s dark and we need food and shelter and all these people are just lying, just bullshitting us to our faces and saying that it’s ‘just another mile’ and we’ve already hauled-ass ten miles and the village is still no where in sight!”
+And this happens two or three times and every time the Buddha smiles and Ananda gradually continues to lose his shit more and more until he finally cracks and shouts at his Buddha: “Why the hell are you smiling, you dip shit?!
+You’re old and tired and weak and it’s dark and we need food and shelter and all these people are just lying, just bullshitting us to our faces and saying that it’s ‘just another mile’ and we’ve already hauled-ass ten miles and the village is no where in sight!”

 And the Buddha turns to his dear friend and says: